scripted-adventurer/nfl-no-fans/README.md

 ## Conclusions ##

+We can see from the scatterplots for Gillette Stadium (Patriots) that most of the attendance observations fall in two buckets, with one outlier.
+Similarly for FirstEnergyStadium (Browns), we can see that most of the attendance observations fall into a single bucket (near 100%).
+These phenomena are worth investigating further, but for now we will exclude them.

+We can also see from the scatterplot for Dignity Health Sports Park (Chargers) that the attendance percentage interval is very narrow.
+This stadium is actually an MLS (soccer) first stadium with a total capacity of only 27,000, a clear outlier among NFL stadiums.
+In fact, the true range for the attendance values at this park is:
+- min: 25,015
+- median: 25,380
+- max: 25,571

+It's hard to imagine a couple hundred fans could have that much of a true impact on the game, so we will exclude this stadium as well.

 The below results fit with our prediction for yards per play:
 - State Farm Stadium (Home of the Cardinals) home yards per play
 - State Farm Stadium (Home of the Cardinals) away yards per play